Conor Glass: AFL career

 Glass played four games in 2020 and decided to return to Ireland at season's end.

 GAA career

 Glass made his debut for Derry against Longford in the 2020 National Football League, a fixture delayed by many months due to the pandemic.

 During the first half of the 2022 All-Ireland Senior Football Championship semi-final game against Galway, a Glass effort at scoring a point was ruled wide by Hawk-Eye.
 That decision came under scrutiny when Hawk-Eye was shown to have malfunctioned later in the game by overturning an umpire decision's to award a point to Galway player Shane Walsh.
 He won an All Star at the end of the season.

+On 21 January 2024, Glass scored 1-2 as Glen won the 2023–24 All-Ireland Senior Club Football Championship for the first time after a 2-10 to 1-12 win against St Brigid's in the final at Croke Park.